10 Online Colleges That Accept FAFSA in Virginia

 3. George Mason University

-George Mason is a large public school with an enrollment of more than 40,000 students.
+George Mason University is a large public school with an enrollment of more than 40,000 students.
 The school is located in Fairfax County.
 Students can complete online undergraduate and graduate programs through this school, including associate and doctoral degrees.
 Certificates are also available.
 Areas of study include healthcare, information technology, and psychology.

 To fund your distance education at this school, use the code 003749 on your FAFSA form.